walles/catiplicator/README.md

 * Add suitable layout to the Game Activity
 * Set a good font size for Game Activity
 * Fix Game Activity text alignment (for both `TextView` and `EditText`)
+* Move text up when keyboard appears
+* Start keyboard automatically in the Game Activity